storageos/storageos.github.io/_includes/troubleshoot/issues/lio-init.md

 ### Reason:
 This indicates that since the Linux open source SCSI drivers are not enabled, StorageOS cannot start.
 The StorageOS DaemonSet enables the required kernel modules from the host system.
-If you are seeing these errors is because that container couldn't load the modules.
+If you are seeing these errors it is because that container couldn't load the modules.

 ### Doublecheck